pnggroup/libpng/png2uri-README.txt

  png2uri is a command-line application that creates an HTML "img" tag on standard output containing a data URI, from a PNG file or from standard input.
-Other formats besides the default, PNG, are supported, via the "-f or --format option or, if that option was not supplied, by inspection of the filename extension.
+Other formats besides the default, PNG, are supported, via the "-f" or "--format" option or, if that option was not supplied, by inspection of the filename extension.

  Usage: png2uri [-f format|--format format] [-u|--uri_only] [file]